microsoft/azurelinux/toolkit/docs/building/prerequisites.md

 sudo usermod -aG docker $USER
 ```

-**You will need to log out and lock back in** for user changes to take effect.
+**You will need to log out and log back in** for user changes to take effect.